LongerVision/Arduino_Full_Stack/Part4_MiniAutomatedVehicle/README.md

-# Part 4 - Mini Automated Vehicle
+# Part 4 - Arduino Based Mini Automated Vehicle

-In this Part, a mini automated vehicle is to be built and able to run.
+In this Part, an Arduino based mini automated vehicle is to be built and able to run.